gracelang/language/languageSpec/spec.md

 ### Once Methods

-A **`once method`** is declared by preceding a method declaration with the reserved word `once`.
+A **`once method`** is declared by prefixing a method declaration with the reserved word `once`.
 Such a method executes to completion at most once: the first time that its object receives the corresponding request.
 The return value is memoised, and subsequent requests of the method will return the memoised value without re-executing the method.
-Once methods may not have parameters.
+Currently, once methods may not have more than one parameter.

-If a once method does _not_ return a value, e.g., because it raises an exception on its first execution, then no value is memoised and execution of the method will start a again time if it is requested anew.
+If a once method does _not_ return a value, e.g., because it raises an exception on its first execution, then no value is memoised and execution of the method will start again if it is requested anew.
 This process will repeat until the once method returns normally, at which point the return value will be memoised, and subsequent executions will return the memoised value.